microsoft/sc-AR/README.md

 ## Evaluation

 For reproducing evaluation results of the scGen models, run the following script, where you can adjust the dataset parameters, seeds, and AR vs. Naive settings based on model variables.
 The output includes all different evaluation metrics, which will be saved in `result/test/${dataset}` folder.
+The `eval_scripts/generate_plot.py` script is used for generating the plots for scGen evaluation.

 ```bash
 bash scripts/eval_scgen.sh
 ```

-For evalaution of scVI models, there are two bash scripts inside eval_scripts folder for cell type classification and gene expression reconstruction metrics, which does not require prior prediction and directly load model files.
+For evalaution of scVI models, there are two bash scripts inside the `eval_scripts` folder for cell type classification and gene expression reconstruction metrics, which directly loads model files, makes prediction, and generate results.

 For cell type classification, run the following command: